pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 The questions I most commonly get asked by people new to [Spring](https://spring.io/) and [Spring Boot](http://projects.spring.io/spring-boot/) are, "What's the deal with all these annotations?!" and "Which ones do I _actually_ need to use?"

-This post aims to explain the basics of the most commonly used annotations used in Spring Boot controllers.
+This post aims to explain the basics of the most common annotations used in Spring Boot controllers.
+This is by no means intended to be a reference for every feature available to Spring controllers, but should get you started with the basics of setting up a web app that can serve HTML and API endpoints.

 This post was written with Spring Boot v1.5.

 ### Annotation basics

 Before we dig in, it's important to understand what Java annotations actually are.
 At a high level, annotations are simply a way to add metadata to Java classes, fields, and methods.
 Annotations can be made available to the compiler and/or the Java runtime.
 If you're new to annotations, you can think of them as comments for the compiler or your app's code itself.

+Spring makes heavy use of annotations for all kinds of things.
+For example, a class can be annotated with `@Controller`, `@Service`, or `@Repository` to signify that it is one of those types of objects in your app.
+In this post, we will be focusing on classes annotated with `@Controller` and the related `@RestController` annotation.

 ## Controller annotations

 ### Controller types

-Controllers come in two flavors - generic and REST.
+Controllers come in two flavors: generic and REST.
 You want to put exactly one of these annotations on your controller class.

-`@Controller` Used to render HTML and other templates.
-By default, your controller methods will return a string that indicates which template to render or which route to redirect to.
+`@Controller` is often used to serve web pages.
+By default, your controller methods will return a `String` that indicates which template to render or which route to redirect to.

-`@RestController` Your controller methods will return an object which will be serialized to JSON, XML, etc.
+`@RestController` is often used for APIs that serve JSON, XML, etc. Your controller methods will return an object that will be serialized to one or more of these formats.

 It's important to note that generic controllers (annotated with `@Controller`) can also return JSON, XML, etc., but that is outside the scope of this post.
-Some examples of different controller techniques can be found in (https://spring.io/guides/gs/actuator-service/)[this Spring Boot Guide].
+Some examples of different controller techniques can be found in [this Spring Boot Guide](https://spring.io/guides/gs/actuator-service/).

 ### Routes

 #### HTTP Methods

-Methods in your controller can be annotated with one of the following \*Mapping annotations to specify the route and HTTP method they handle:
+Methods in your controller can be annotated with one of the following `*Mapping` annotations to specify the route and HTTP method they handle:

 * `@GetMapping`
 * `@PostMapping`